philRudd69/livox_Tele15_ros2_driver/README.md

 # Livox ROS2 Driver([览沃ROS2驱动程序中文说明](https://github.com/Livox-SDK/livox_ros2_driver/blob/master/README_CN.md))

 The Livox ROS2 driver is a driver package based on ROS2, specifically used to connect LiDAR products produced by Livox.

-This fork differs from the original Livox repository in that it publishes also spherical point coordinates in the pointcloud2 message.
+***Note :*** This fork differs from the original Livox repository in that it publishes also spherical point coordinates in the pointcloud2 message.

+***Rationale :*** The pattern of the Tele-15 LiDAR is non-repetitive, making it difficult to the user to count FN detections on a known target (with a known size in a known distance).
+If the pattern were static or repetitive, the user could count the FNs on a target.
+This number of FNs can be of high interest to the user if one wants to assess safty relevant behaviour of the sensor, like measuring the FN rate on a known target, e.g. to identify the sensor's maximum detection range according to DIN SAE SPEC 91471 [1].
+For the non-repetitive pattern one therefore needs to know the exact scanning pattern for each frame.
+Option one would be to mathematically predict the pattern as in [2].
+Option two is to make use of the fact that (1) the pointcloud also contains all INVALID points and (2) the sensor can transfer the points in spherical coordinates to the ROS2 driver.
+The INVALID points are ALL located at the point cloud origin.
+In cartesian coordinates these INVALID points would therefore be useless, but in spherical coordinates one can retrieve the scanning directions also for those INVALID points.
+That means one can retrieve the complete scanning pattern of a frame if one looks at the set of valid and INVALID points in spherical coordinates.

 ## 0. Version and Release History

 ### 0.1 Current Version